obengwilliam/distributed_systems/README.md

 - Multiple pieces plus a network so many failure problems
 - Often to get performance but it is tricky to do it

+We will talk about Systems that provide / Abstractions
+ - storage
+ - Communication
+ - Computation

+- Abstractions
+ Rpc
+ Threads
+ Concurrency control

+ Performance
+  - Scalability

 ## Some case studies to loook
 Peer to peer